 <topics> <topic name="eventLogs" procedure="checkEvent"/> </topics>

 The names of Kafka topics are case sensitive.
 That means that the name of the topic matches exactly how it is specified in the configuration file.
 So in the previous example, the topic name eventLogs is all lowercase except for the letter "L".
 This is how the producers and consumers must specify the topic name.
 But SQL names — such as table and column names — are case insensitive.
 As a result, the topic name specified in the EXPORT TO TOPIC clause does not have to match exactly.
-In other words, the topic "eventLogs" matches any stream that specifies the topic name with the same spelling, regardless of case.
+In other words, the topic "eventLogs" matches any stream or table that specifies the topic name with the same spelling, regardless of case.

 The structure of a topic message — that is, the fields included in the message and the message key — is